Last update 2022-12-28

 Our software systems incorporate email subscription management controls which affect the email communications we send to you.
 You can access the controls via the link in each relevant email communication that we send to you.

-In this policy, "we", "us" and "our" refer to Seagull Scientific, Inc. For more information about us, see the “Our Details” section.
+In this policy, "we", "us" and "our" refer to Seagull Scientific, LLC.
+For more information about us, see the “Our Details” section.

 In this section we have set out: